archanatanwar/APP/ReadMe.txt

 -- Returning a personality card at random.
 -- Maintain consistency so that no player is assigned with the same personality.

-Players.java
+Player.java
+Player class is used to store the colour, number of minions and presence of building in the region for a particular Player.
+Number of objects created of this class is equal to number of players in the game.
-This class is used to maintaining Player Info like color, personality, minions, buildings, cash etc.
+This class is responsible for :
+--Maintaining Player Info like colour, personality, minions, buildings, cash etc.
+--Handling of the Random Events.
+--Checking the winning condition related to personality.

 PlayerCards.java
-This class is used to assign cards to the players.
+This class is called from the Players class to assign cards to the players.
 This class is responsible for :
+--Creation of deck of brown and green cards and shuffling it.
--- Returning card numbers for each player at random.
+--Returning card numbers for each player at random.
--- Maintain consistency so that no player is assigned with the same cards.
+--Maintain consistency so that no player is assigned with the same cards.
+--Moving minion of from one region to another.
+--Checking the Interrupt Card.

 PlayerStatus.java
-This class is used from the region class to store regionwise data for each player.
+This class is used by the Region class to store region wise data for each player.
+It keeps track of which player has minion or building in a region.

 RandomEventCards.java
-This class is used to get the names for the Random Event Cards.
+It is an abstract class used to get the names for the Random Event Cards.
+Separate classes for each RandomEvent are created as concrete classes.
 This class is responsible for :
--- Returning a RandomEventCard at random.
+--Return of a random RandomEventCard.
--- Maintain consistency so that no card is drawn twice.
+--Maintaining consistency so that no card is drawn twice.

 Region.java
-This class is used to assign default values to the all the 12 Regions like Region Name, Region Number, Building Cost etc..
+This class is called from the GameEngine class to assign default values to the all the twelve different regions like Region Name, Region Number, Building Cost etc.
 This class is responsible for :
--- Maintaining Region Info like number of minions, demons, trolls, existence of building, trouble Marker.
+--Maintaining Region Info like number of minions, demons, trolls, existence of building, trouble Marker.
+--Perform function relevant to the region selected.

 RegionStatus.java
-This class is used from the players class to store playerwise data for each region.
+This class is used from the Player class to store playerwise data for each region.
+It keeps track of which region has minion or building of which player.

 SavedGame.java
+This class object is created when Player click on the button "Load Game".
-This class is used for creating GUI for showing Players, Regions and other Information by reading XML file.
+This class is responsible for :
+--Creation of GUI for showing Players, Regions and other Information by reading XML file.
+--Loading of GUI.
--- Populate objects of the other class by the data read from XML.
+--Populate objects of the other class by the reading XML data file.

 JAVA DOC